Summer Internship Programme

 We are looking for people who are enthusiastic, motivated, and eager to learn about Health, Safety and Wellbeing.

-• You need to be in you moving into your fourth/final year of undergraduate study or graduating, as we want to have students who have completed papers in a related area of study to health, safety, and wellbeing.
+• Ideally, we would like to have students who have completed one or more papers in a related area of study to health, safety, and wellbeing.

-• Who are genuinely interested in starting a career in Health, Safety and Wellbeing Profession.
-Have great work ethic and communication skills.
+• Who are genuinely interested in starting a career in Health, Safety and Wellbeing and have a cultural background and or lived experience with disability.

-• You’ll need to be available to work full time from 21 November to 17 February 2023 (excluding the Christmas/new year holidays) for upto the duration of 14 week programme.
+• Available to work full time (upto 40 hours per week) from mid November to mid of February (excluding the Christmas/new year holidays) for approximately three month programme.

 Application process